Victorian International School Student Awards

 School Principals are responsible for ensuring that nominated students sign the consent form in relation to privacy, release of information and media requirements, prior to submitting nomination forms.

 Only school Principals or their delegate can submit nominations via the

-Online Nominations Portal, following the steps outlined below.
+Online Nominations Portal (when available), following the steps outlined below.
 Nomination for the International Student of the Year – Ambassador Award category is not required, as Year 12 nominees for the six other awards automatically become nominees for this award.

 - Visit the

 Online Nominations Portal (when available) to lodge your application

 - Follow the instructions to create a school account

 - Select the category to which you wish to nominate your student, school or homestay family